evelyndeathtrap/Concord-/README.md

  Such an orbital weapon or even a lapel gadget can sync with your consciousness and make it easy to think, reason and control by modulating that with your mind. integrates the consciousness.

  Can be a program, because it acts as a companion

+ Theoretically one such satellite could cover alarge area as per laser noise, emitting data for each device and person different and simultaneously only weaker.

+ look at(you)
+ solve()